caoloss/interview2022-4/README.md

 # interview2022
 Interswitch Technical Interview

+Below are the Steps to Follow During the Application Initialisation

-Changing the Datatype of column username from varchar(1) to varchar(100) ALTER TABLE users
+Changing the Datatype of column username from varchar(1) to varchar(100)

+ALTER TABLE users
 ALTER COLUMN username varchar(100);